fatiando/community/CONTRIBUTING.md

 You can submit fixes to the documentation pages completely online without having to download and install anything:

-* On each documentation page, there should be an "Improve This Page" link at the very top.
+* On each documentation page, there should be a "Suggest edit" link at the very top (click on the GitHub logo).
-* Click on that link to open the respective source file (usually an `.rst` file in the `doc` folder) on Github for editing online (you'll need a Github account).
+* Click on that link to open the respective source file (usually an `.rst` file in the `doc` folder) on GitHub for editing online (you'll need a GitHub account).
 * Make your desired changes.
 * When you're done, scroll to the bottom of the page.
 * Fill out the two fields under "Commit changes": the first is a short title describing